Code-Institute-Submissions/exploregothenburg/README.md

 ### Colour

 - #### This website is design for travellers who needs lots of motivation to travel.
-    The main color which is used for header and footer is dark blue which shows trust to stay with it.Which is perfectly fit for travel guide.
+    The main color which is used for header and footer is dark blue which shows trust to stay with it which is perfectly fit for travel guide.

     <img src="assets/image/color/dblue.png" height="40px" />

-- #### The black and white color is used for text-color and background-color which shows intelligence and simplicity respectively.Because of this color the content looks simple and clear.
+- #### The black and white color is used for text-color and background-color which show intelligence and simplicity respectively.Because of this color the content looks simple and clear.

     <img src="assets/image/color/white.png" height="40px" />
     <img src="assets/image/color/black.png" height="40px" />